Next Steps: Master of Public Administration

 After receipt of your FAFSA application for U.S. students, the Financial Aid Office will determine your aid eligibility and send you a financial aid notice.
 Upon receiving your notice, you must log in to accept or decline the aid offered to you.

 Payment & Billing Questions?
 Fall 2018 Tuition is due August 1, 2018.
-If you have any questions about payment plans, methods of payment, or general tuition questions contact the One Stop Office.
-Please have your student ID ready when contacting One Stop, you can find your USF Student ID in your admission letter.
+If you have any questions about payment plans, methods of payment, or general tuition questions contact the Office of Student Accounts.
+Please have your student ID ready when contacting the Office of Student Accounts, you can find your USF Student ID in your admission letter.

 Step 5: New Student Orientation